SOUTH ESK RIVER

-The South Esk River is Tasmania’s longest river rising to the east of Ben Lomond and flowing east then south to Fingal where it then turns to the south west and follows the Esk Main Road toward Conara then turns North West joining the Macquarie River at Longford flowing on through Hadspen to the Trevallyn Dam in Launceston the final leg courses through the Cataract Gorge into the Tamar River estuary.
+The South Esk River is Tasmania’s longest river, rising to the east of Ben Lomond and flowing east then south to Fingal where it then turns to the south west and follows the Esk Main Road toward Conara, then turns North West where the Macquarie River flows into it at Longford, flowing on through Hadspen to the Trevallyn Dam in Launceston, the final leg courses through the Cataract Gorge into the Tamar River estuary.

-We love the South Esk, there are so many great access points to generally clear water river, many tributaries joining it along the way.
+We love the South Esk, there are so many great access points to generally clear water, many tributaries joining it along the way.

 Highlights for the fly fisher are mayfly hatches early and late season, and the grasshopper and beetle fishing is excellent through the warmer summer months.